yiisoft/input-http/docs/guide/en/request-input.md

 use Yiisoft\Input\Http\RequestInputInterface;
 use Yiisoft\Validator\Rule\Required;

-#[FromBody] // Use #[FromQuery] for filling from query parameters.
+#[FromBody]
 final class UpdatePostInput implements RequestInputInterface {
     public int $id;
-    public string $name;
+    public string $title;
     public string $description = '';
     public string $content;
 }
 ```

+For more available options, see [Hydrator attributes](hydrator-attributes.md) section.

-To enable automatic filling, include according
+To ease automatic filling, include according
 [resolver](usage-with-middleware-dispatcher.md#requestinputparametersresolver) to middleware dispatcher.

+## Combining with validation

 If you need validation features additionally, just extend the DTO from `AbstractInput` class which also implements
 `ValidatedInputInterface`.
 This way you can use validation attributes for properties: